Frequently Asked Questions

 Every chapter holds “exchanges” with various fraternities on some Friday and Saturday nights.
 They are usually themed events where we go to the fraternity and socialize with fraternity men.
 Every chapter also holds their own “invitationals” each semester where they rent out a venue and each chapter member is allowed to bring a guest.
 Many times, these events have themes.

 The national fraternity and sorority organizations, the University of California, Berkeley, Panhellenic Council and state law prohibit any action taken, or any situation created, whether on or off sorority premises, that may produce mental or physical discomfort, embarrassment, harassment, or ridicule.
-Hazing is forbidden and will not be tolerated at the UC Berkeley.
+Hazing is forbidden and will not be tolerated at UC Berkeley.

 What is the financial commitment/housing situation for Greek organizations?